Heavy-tailed max-linear structural equation models in networks with hidden nodes: Constructing RMLMs from DAGs with hidden nodes

-\begin{remark} This remark connects Theorem~\ref{prop.dat} and representation~\eqref{minrep}.
-Assume the situation in Example~\ref{exdag} with the DAG in Figure~\ref{fig:M1}.
-For each of the conditions of Theorem~\ref{prop.dat} we select a pair of nodes, and show how the exogeneity property of the innovations fails to hold when the max-weighted paths conditions (a) and (b) from the end of Example~\ref{exdag} are not satisfied. \\[2mm] $\bullet$ \, Condition $(i)(a)$ and candidates $\{8,9\}$ for source nodes: while $8\notin\des(9)$ , $9\notin\des(8)$, we have that $\an(9)\cap\an(8)\cap O^c =\{11\}$, and since $11\in O^c$, representation~\eqref{minrep} yields
+For each of the conditions of Theorem~\ref{prop.dat} we select a pair of nodes, and show that the innovations are non-exogeneous: \\[2mm] \, (i)(a) and Figure~\ref{fig:M1}, with the pair $(6,10)$ and 10 a candidate for a source node.
+Representation~\eqref{minrep} yields

-As the innovations of $X_9$ and $X_8$ both depend on $Z_{11}$, they cannot be represented in a RMLM.